 Veggies your dog can eat

 Even if you’re not keen on eating your vegetables, your dogs will be.
-Plus, they provide nutrients with minimal calories.
+This healthy human food dogs can eat provide nutrients with minimal calories.
 However—as with humans—dogs can have adverse reactions to certain foods, even if they are supposedly good for them.
 “It’s important to know that dogs can have food intolerances just like people, causing gastrointestinal upset or even an allergic reaction,” Dr. Ryan says.
 Be sure to monitor your dog and check with your vet if you’re questioning whether to introduce a food into her diet.

 Carrots are wonderful snacks for your pup.
 Purina says that dogs can eat carrots several ways: raw, cooked, or even with the green tops still on them.
 But remember, they’re just a small part of your pet’s complete diet.
 Read up on the most common health problems in 14 popular dog breeds.

 Green beans are the full package, according to Rover.com: They’re a great source of fiber, omega-3 fatty acids, vitamins A, C, and K, folic acid, magnesium, calcium, iron, and potassium.
 In fact, green beans are so healthy for dogs that some people make a sizeable portion of their fur baby’s daily food regimen.
 Just remember not to add salt or seasoning.